Milestones

 2023

-Achieved 3.9 billion yen fund-raising.
+Achieved a JPY 3.9 billion fundraising.

 2024

-Achieved 3 billion yen in total funding.
+Achieved JPY 3 billion in total funding.

 Unified P-Flex™ products and Pure Additive™ technology branding under the proprietary SustainaCircuits™ brand.

-Launched ELP-04: a cutting-edge inkjet printing platform for industrial PCB manufacturing.
+Launched ELP04: a cutting-edge inkjet printing platform for industrial PCB manufacturing.

 Successfully developed general-purpose multilayer PCBs powered by SustainaCircuits™.